 - God is blessing trick

 1. Baby and bath-water trick

-This snare has historically been one of the most effective.
+This trick of the Devil has historically been one of the most effective.
 Martin Luther was once confronted with a group of men that recommended ditching the Bible and having direct communication with the Spirit.
 They were fanatics from Zwickau.
 He rejected them and their silly ideas.

 One of their ideas: infant baptism does not count for anything.
 In olden days water for bathing was hauled to the home from the well and was discarded when all had taken their bath.
 “Don’t throw the baby out with the bathwater” was a proverb arising from that era.
 It illustrated the danger of discarding something precious in your hurry to be rid of something repulsive.